ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} Experiments are conducted on two datasets derived from public multiple-choice medical benchmarks: \textbf{MedQA}~\cite{jin2021medqa} and \textbf{CMB}~\cite{wang2024cmb}.
 Each original question is decomposed into atomic facts $\mathcal{F}$ and an atomic question $Q$ that excludes factual information.
-The model input is a partial information question $Q_p$, consisting of $Q$ and a subset of $\mathcal{F}$: half of the facts for CMB and only the chief complaint for MedQA.
-Dataset construction and statistics can be found in Appendix D.
+The model input is a partial information question $Q_p$, consisting of $Q$ and a subset of $\mathcal{F}$: 50\% facts for CMB and the chief complaint for MedQA (following MEDIQ~\cite{li2024mediq}).
+Dataset construction and statistics can be found in Appendix~\ref{appendix:dataset}.